fwupd/fwupd/docs/bios-settings.md

 The Linux kernel will offer the following types of BIOS settings:

-* Enumeration: The setting will only accept a limiited list of possible values
+* Enumeration: The setting will only accept a limited list of possible values
 * Integer: The setting will will accept a limited range of integer values
 * String: The setting will accept a limited length UTF-8 string